manoxa/ws_fiap_roteiro-3.0/README.md

 Camel Router Project for Blueprint (OSGi)
 =========================================

-To build this project use
+To build projects select each one and use

     mvn install